The Willa Cather Short Story Reading Project

 The initial goal is to read the 20 stories in the Vintage Classics edition of Cather’s short stories.
 Most of the stories in this collection are those Cather published in book form.

-Here is the table of contents/reading schedule:
+Table of contents/reading schedule:

 From THE TROLL GARDEN (1905)